If it’s vegan, it must be eco-friendly… right? Not necessarily.

 Thousand Fell’s vegan and sustainable sneakers are made from materials like natural and recycled rubber, coconut husks, sugar cane, palm fibers, and recycled plastic.
 Beyond creating eco-friendly shoes, Thousand Fell has designed the first recyclable, circular sneaker.
 When you’ve worn out the sneakers, you can send them back to the brand to be recycled into new Thousand Fell shoes!

-Jo-Anne Vernay creates luxury vegan shoes made from Piñatex, a fabric created out of discarded pineapple leaves!
+Jo-Anne Vernay creates luxury sustainable vegan shoes made from Piñatex, a fabric created out of discarded pineapple leaves!
 This new Black-owned brand now has their Mel Heels available for pre-order in a reddish-orange “Paprika” color and a medium-brown neutral hue called “cognac”.
 I absolutely adore the back detailing on these eco-friendly vegan heels!

 While these sneakers may look strikingly similar to another popular shoe brand, Etiko is very different.
 Etiko is a B-Corp Certified company with shoes made in Fair Trade certified factories from GOTS- and Fair Trade certified organic cotton.